sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/introduction.md

 ### Developing and Testing Custom ROMs

-The SidecarTridge Kickstart emulator is an encarnation of one of the possibilities of the SidecarTridge ROM emulator board.
+The SidecarTridge Kickstart emulator is an incarnation of one of the possibilities of the SidecarTridge ROM emulator board.
 This board is designed to be versatile and flexible, allowing users of other retro platforms to develop solutions that require ROM emulation.

 A simple API will be provided to allow developers to create their own software to upload ROMs from the Amiga computers themselves.